Tuesday, December 27, 2022

 Having soon divorced after her first marriage, in March 26th, 1916 in Santa Ana, she marries another salesman, Samuel Kennedy Strickler.
 Only three months later Peggy filed a divorce complaint against her husband whom she alleged called her ‘a nut’ and bought her only two pairs of shoes and one pair of gloves in their three months of married life.
 San Francisco Call, June 10, 1916

-On August 13, 1919 in Santa Ana, Peggy’s sister Helen of Long Beach married Lawrence Harvey Mayer, a ship laborer at the time and, according to Helen, they too separated; only two days later.
-Six years later in the summer of 1925 she files for divorce charging husband Mayer with desertion and non-support.
-Just days later in July 1925 he marries a well known West End society girl, Jean Kelly Thorpe.
+On August 13, 1919 in Santa Ana, Peggy’s sister Helen of Long Beach married Lawrence Harvey Mayer, a ship laborer at the time and, according to Helen, they too separated only two days later.
+Six years later - in the summer of 1925 - she files for divorce charging husband Mayer with desertion and non-support.
+Days later in July 1925 he marries a well known West End society girl, Jean Kelly Thorpe.

 On September 4, 1939 Beatrice and Helen’s mother Jessie (Matthews) Earley dies at 68.
 Records are unclear whether Jessie remarried after her second husbands passing in those last twelve years of her life.
 In 1940, Beatrice is still working as a secretary in a law office and husband Curtis now a city assessor, both living together in Long Beach.
 The Santa Ana Register of July 8, 1940 accounts that early on that same morning Mrs. Beatrice Porter, age 50, of 379 Bay Shore Ave, Long Beach, was arrested in Laguna Beach when she refused to sign her name when being booked at county jail, police alleged.